containeroo/heartbeats/README.md

 #### Docker

-Bind the debug port only to your host’s loopback interface:
+Bind the debug port only to your host's loopback interface:

 ```bash
 docker run \